marrlab/DomainLab/docs/doc_benchmark.md

 Similar to the local version, one could also specify random seed for hyper-parameter sampling and random seed for pytorch.

 ## Obtained results
-All files created by this benchmark are saved in the given output directory.
+All files created by this benchmark are saved in the given output directory (by default `./zoutput/benchmarks`).
 The sampled hyperparameters can be found in `hyperparameters.csv`.
 The performance of the different runs can be found in `results.csv`.
 Moreover, there is the `graphics` subdirectory, in which the values from `results.csv` are visualized for interpretation.